Natural Stone & Porcelain Installation Guide

-Mineral oxidation is a natural occurrence and won’t affect the performance of your stone.
-The visible effects of this will naturally dissipate over time and there are plenty of products available which will help you to remove the marks if you’d like to speed up the process.
+Natural oxidation is a normal occurrence for any stone and won’t affect the performance of the slabs.
+The visible effects of this will naturally dissipate over time.

-Non-natural oxidation can appear on your paving from things such as garden furniture and vehicles depositing rust onto the surface of the slabs, as well as any spillages with high acid content.
-Anything containing acid or ferric sulphate will cause the natural iron particles to be drawn up through the stone and deposited on the surface, leaving an orange coloured stain.
+Non-natural oxidation can also appear on your paving from things such as garden furniture and vehicles depositing rust onto the surface of the slabs, as well as any spillages with high acid content.
+Anything containing acid or ferric sulphate will cause the natural iron particles to be drawn up through the stone and deposited on the surface, leaving an orange-coloured stain.

 When the stone drys out it will suck in moisture from the wet mortar beneath.
 This moisture will make its way up through the stone, carrying particles of cement from the bed, as well as iron and minerals from within the stone, up to the surface.
 These are later deposited on the surface of the slab as a white, chalky substance.

 Efflorescence is not a fault in the stone and is a natural process that can vary in intensity from slab to slab and will also depend on the mineral content of the stone.

 If you see efflorescence on your slabs, allow a few weeks for the minerals and salts to work their way out of the stone, sweeping the chalky residue away regularly until it subsides.
 There are also specialist products available that will aid with the removal of efflorescence such as ECOPROTEC, Cement, Grout & Salt Residue Remover.